michaelmior/michael.mior.ca/contents/home.md

 ---

 You've reached the personal website of Michael Mior.
 I recently completed my PhD in the [David R. Cheriton School of Computer Science](https://cs.uwaterloo.ca/) at the [University of Waterloo](https://uwaterloo.ca/).
-Starting mid-August, I'm an Assistant Professor at the (Rochester Institute of Technology](https://www.cs.rit.edu/).
+Starting mid-August, I'm an Assistant Professor at the [Rochester Institute of Technology](https://www.cs.rit.edu/).

 The rest of the site has more [about me](/about/).
 To get in touch, send me an [email](mailto:michael@mior.ca) and we'll talk.
 (Students should contact me using my [RIT email](mailto:mmior@cs.rit.edu).